image

 American libertarian author, editor of The Freeman and The Nation, Albert Jay Nock (1870-1945) believed "the pursuit of human ends can be divided into two forms: the productive or economic means, and the parasitic, political means" and,

-Seeing what sort of political leadership the common man invariably chose to follow, and the kind of issue that invariably attracted him, [Henry George] ended the argument of Progress and Poverty with a clear warning, too long to be quoted here, against the wholesale corruption of the common man by the government which the common man himself sets up.
+Seeing what sort of political leadership the common man invariably chose to follow, and the kind of issue that invariably attracted him, [Henry] George ended the argument of Progress and Poverty with a clear warning, too long to be quoted here, against the wholesale corruption of the common man by the government which the common man himself sets up.
 It is well worth reading now, whether one finds the root of this corruption in the common man’s weakness of mind and character, or whether one finds it, as George did, in the unequal distribution of wealth.
 Whatever one may think about that, there is no possible doubt that George’s warning has

 the interest of absolutely accurate prophecy.

-A. B. Nock, Henry George: An Essay (1939), William Morrow & Company:
+A. B. Nock, Henry George: An Essay (1939), William Morrow & Co.

 Two historic events: